With acne, none of us are truly in the clear.

 How to treat maskne

-Occasionally washing your face with a dandruff shampoo that has ketoconazole or selenium sulfide in it can also be calming for the skin and help remove excess yeast buildup – especially around the nose and mouth.
+- Wash your face with a dandruff shampoo from time to time.
+Using one that has ketoconazole or selenium sulfide in it can be calming for the skin and help remove excess yeast buildup – especially around the nose and mouth.

 While maskne can be aggravating, ditching your mask is not an option